 Remote access to licensee information can broaden the spectrum of activities that can be inspected.

 Region-based inspections: Assess the potential to postpone or reschedule onsite inspections.
-Assess the potential to inspection activities through remote .
+Assess the potential to accomplish inspection activities through remote or hybrid inspection.

 Identify opportunities to leverage technology to inspect remotely.
 Potential candidates include, but are not limited to, problem identification and resolution samples, licensee event report closeouts, and heat sink, etc.